contrust/portscaner/README.md

 ## Features

-* UDP scanning by sending some packets of application protocols
+* UDP scanning by sending some testing packets that can trigger a response
 * TCP scanning by sending TCP SYN with scapy module
-* Multithreading implementation with ThreadPool
+* Multithreading implementation with a thread pool
 * Some popular application protocols detection

 ## Options